DigitalHerencia/Zettelkasten/notes/root.md

  ### Built-in Best Practices

- Special notes come with built-in [[Schemas|3-Resources.Schemas.Modules#summary]] and [[Templates|3-Resources.Templates]] applied to them out of the box.You can use this as-is, or customize them for your own needs.
+ Special notes come with built-in Schemas and Templates applied to them out of the box.
+You can use this as-is, or customize them for your own needs.

  ## Links
  - [Getting Started Guide](https://link.dendron.so/6b25)